-(4) Eearned a graduate or an undergraduate degree either of which, includes 450 hours with at least 30 hours in business as listed in Section 3.2(de) and at least 30 upper-level or 20 graduate hours in accounting (or a combination thereof) as listed in Section 3.2(be), from a college or university that meets the criteria for Level 3 accreditation defined in Section 3.1(b) as regional accreditation.
-Applicants in this category-must meet the accounting education requirements defined in Section 3.2(eb) and the business education requirements defined in Section 3.2(ed).

-- (be) The accounting component of the applicant's educational program must include at least 30 semester credit hours (SCH) of undergraduate accounting courses above the principles level or 20 SCH of graduate-level accounting courses, or a combination thereof.
+- (a) An applicant will be deemed to have met the education requirement if the applicant has earned a graduate or an undergraduate degree, either of which includes at least 30 hours in business as listed in Section 3.2(c) and at least 30 upper-level or 20 graduate hours in accounting (or a combination thereof) as listed in Section 3.2(b), from a college or university that meets the criteria for accreditation defined in Section 3.1(b).
+Applicants must meet the accounting education requirements defined in Section 3.2(b) and the business education requirements defined in Section 3.2(d). - (b) The accounting component of the applicant's educational program must include at least 30 semester credit hours (SCH) of undergraduate accounting courses above the principles level or 20 SCH of graduate-level accounting courses, or a combination thereof.
 The accounting component must include coverage of financial accounting, management accounting, governmental and not-for-profit accounting, federal taxation, auditing and attestation, and accounting information systems.
-The applicant must earn a grade of "C" or better in each course included in the accounting component. - (cd) The Board recognizes the essential need to include coverage of ethics and written communication in the accounting component and, therefore, encourages institutions to integrate coverage of both topics appropriately in the accounting component. - (de) The business component of the applicant's educational program must include at least 30 SCH of undergraduate courses in business, other than accounting, or 20 SCH of graduate business courses other than accounting (or a combination thereof).
-The applicant must earn a grade of "C" or better in each course included in the business component. - (ef) The Board recognizes the essential need to include coverage of ethics and written communication in the business component and, therefore, encourages institutions to integrate coverage of both topics appropriately in the business component. - (fg) Content areas specified in the accounting component may be covered in stand alone courses at some institutions or may be integrated or embedded within related courses at other institutions.
-Institutions that use an integrated approach that covers multiple subjects will be responsible for providing the Board with documentation to establish the courses within which each content area is covered. - (gh) Internship credit: The accounting or business component (but not both) may include a maximum of 3 SCH earned for an accounting internship.
-Internship credit may not be used to fulfill the subject matter requirements listed in 3.2(be).
-The business component may include a maximum of 3 SCH earned for a business internship, other than in accounting. - (hi) Independent study: The accounting or business component (but noth both) may include a maximum of 3 SCH earned for an independent study.
-When appropriately documented by the institution, these hours may be used to fulfill part of the subject matter requirements listed in 3.2(be).

-(j) Military credit: A maximum of 3 SCH for credit given by a university for military service may be used for meeting the 150 credit hour and business component requirements.
+The applicant must earn a grade of "C" or better in each course included in the accounting component. - (c) The business component of the applicant's educational program must include at least 30 SCH of undergraduate courses in business, other than accounting, or 20 SCH of graduate business courses other than accounting (or a combination thereof).
+The applicant must earn a grade of "C" or better in each course included in the business component.

+- (d) The Board recognizes the essential need to include coverage of ethics and written communication in the accounting component and, therefore, encourages institutions to integrate coverage of both topics appropriately in the accounting component. - (e) The Board recognizes the essential need to include coverage of ethics and written communication in the business component and, therefore, encourages institutions to integrate coverage of both topics appropriately in the business component. - (f) Content areas specified in the accounting component may be covered in stand alone courses at some institutions or may be integrated or embedded within related courses at other institutions.
+Institutions that use an integrated approach that covers multiple subjects will be responsible for providing the Board with documentation to establish the courses within which each content area is covered. - (g) Internship credit: The accounting or business component (but not both) may include a maximum of 3 SCH earned for an accounting internship.
+Internship credit may not be used to fulfill the subject matter requirements listed in 3.2(b).
+The business component may include a maximum of 3 SCH earned for a business internship, other than in accounting. - (h) Independent study: The accounting or business component (but not both) may include a maximum of 3 SCH earned for an independent study.
+When appropriately documented by the institution, these hours may be used to fulfill part of the subject matter requirements listed in 3.2(b). - (j) Military credit: A maximum of 3 SCH for credit given by a university for military service may be used for meeting the bachelor's degree, 150 credit hour and business component requirements.
 Military credit may not be used to fulfill the accounting component requirement listed in 3.2(b)

-3. 3 APPLICATIONS FOR EXAMINATION
+3.3 APPLICATIONS FOR EXAMINATION